accessibilitywars/zaw2/content/builds/power-berserker.md

 balance = "March 2024"
 +++

-Absolutely everything this build has extends berserk.
+Absolutely everything this build uses extends berserk.
 Your goal is to get into berserk as fast as possible and stay there, as long as you're hitting targets.
 The main difficulty is going to be to re-engage with the next target once you kill something.

 This build is tested with no weapon swapping.
 A hammer second weapon set is provided only as CC support.
 Dual maces can work well too.

+#### SPECIAL NOTE

-** SPECIAL NOTE: This is one of our more challenging builds.
+This is one of our more challenging builds.
 It's relatively simple, but unforgiving.
-We'll keep looking for a more accessible warrior option. **
+We'll keep looking for a more accessible warrior option.

 # Gearing